GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When I am working on a problem I never think about beauty.
-I think only how to solve the problem.
-But when I have finished, if the solution is not beautiful, I know it is wrong.
+> ### When a task cannot be partitioned because of sequential constraints, the application of more effort has no effect on the schedule.
+The bearing of a child takes nine months, no matter how many women are assigned.
 >
-> ~ *Buckminster Fuller*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts